wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

     var connectionString = `HostName=${process.env.IOTHUB_HOSTNAME};SharedAccessKeyName=iothubowner;SharedAccessKey=${process.env.IOTHUBOWNER_SHAREDACCESSKEY}`
     var registry = iothub.Registry.fromConnectionString(connectionString)
-    // var device = new iothub.device(null) //remove this code as its seems the new npm package keep complain that .device is not constructor
+    // var device = new iothub.device(null) //remove this code as its seems the new npm package keep complain that device is not constructor
     // replace with the following
     var device = {
         deviceId: null